YazanAlhusseini/RhythmRay/README.md

-# RhythmRay AI: Advanced Medical Diagnostic Platform
+RhythmRay AI: Advanced Medical Diagnostic Platform

-RhythmRay AI is a multi-modal medical diagnostic system that leverages a **Modular "System of Experts" Architecture**.
-It combines task-specific Computer Vision models with a fine-tuned Large Language Model (MedGemma) to analyze medical imagery (Chest X-Rays and ECGs) and synthesize professional clinical reports.
+RhythmRay AI is a multi-modal medical diagnostic system built around a "System of Experts" architecture: dedicated computer vision models analyze Chest X-Rays and 12-lead ECGs, and a quantized Gemma-2B language model turns their findings into a short, readable clinical impression.

-## 🚀 Key Features
+🚀 Key Features

-- **Multi-Modal Analysis:** Supports both 12-lead ECG signals and Frontal Chest X-Rays.
-- **System of Experts:** Uses specialized CNNs (ResNet50 & EfficientNet-B0) for high-precision visual extraction.
-- **Generative Reporting:** Integrated MedGemma-2B (Fine-tuned via LoRA) for human-readable clinical impressions.
-- **Clinical Ergonomics:** Dark-mode Streamlit dashboard designed for radiology reading rooms.
-- **Quantized Execution:** Optimized for 4-bit (NF4) quantization to run efficiently on consumer-grade and cloud GPUs.
+Multi-Modal Analysis — Diagnoses both frontal Chest X-Rays and 12-lead ECG signals.
+System of Experts — A DenseNet121 (modified for single-channel input) handles CXR classification, and a Keras ResNet1D model handles ECG classification.
+Flexible ECG Input — Upload a raw .npy/.csv 12-lead signal for the highest accuracy, or upload a photo/scan of a printed ECG strip, which gets digitized through an OpenCV-based grid-removal and lead-extraction pipeline (flagged as approximate in the UI).
+Generative Reporting — Findings are passed to google/gemma-2b-it, prompted to draft a 3–4 sentence clinical note.
+The model runs as-is — no LoRA fine-tuning is currently wired into the pipeline.
+Clinical Ergonomics — Dark-mode Streamlit dashboard with bilingual (Arabic/English) prompts on the ECG upload flow.
+Quantized Execution — Gemma-2B-it loads in 4-bit NF4 via BitsAndBytes, so it fits on a single consumer or free-tier Colab GPU.

-## 🛠️ Architecture & Modalities
+🛠️ Architecture & Modalities

-The system classifies 13 pulmonary diseases and 5 core cardiac arrhythmias:
-- **Radiology (CXR):** Atelectasis, Cardiomegaly, Effusion, Infiltration, Mass, Nodule, Pneumothorax, etc.
-- **Cardiology (ECG):** Normal Sinus Rhythm (NORM), CLBBB, CRBBB, PACE, and PVC.
+Radiology (CXR) — DenseNet121
+Grayscale 224×224 input, multi-label sigmoid output over 14 conditions: Atelectasis, Cardiomegaly, Consolidation, Edema, Effusion, Emphysema, Fibrosis, Hernia, Infiltration, Mass, Nodule, Pleural Thickening, Pneumonia, Pneumothorax.
+Falls back to "No Finding" if nothing crosses the 0.5 threshold.

+Cardiology (ECG) — ResNet1D (Keras/TensorFlow)
+12-lead input (5000 samples/lead, per-lead z-score normalized), multi-label sigmoid output over the 5 PTB-XL superclasses: NORM, MI, STTC, CD, HYP.
+Uses per-class thresholds from thresholds_ptbxl.json when present, otherwise defaults to 0.5 for every class.

+Report Generation — Gemma-2B-it
+Diagnosis, confidence, and a short clinical-notes dictionary get folded into an instruction prompt, and the quantized LLM generates the final narrative report.

  **Download Model Weights:**